cooperrc/sensors_and_data/README.md

 There are two ways to interact with these notebooks:

 1. __In your browser:__ When viewing a notebook, click the rocket-ship in the top menu to open the notebook using Binder.
 It will take a minute or two to build.
 You will be able to write and run python code in the fields provided.
-You will not be able to save your code, so you will want to document your work with screenshots and copy/paste.
+You will not be able to save your code, so you may want to document your work with screenshots and copy/paste.
 1. __In the computer lab:__ Jupyter Notebook is available in the computer lab.
-To download the notebooks and access them from a lab PC, use the following instructions: [Accessing Jupyter](./Access_Jupyter.pdf)
+To download the notebooks and access them from a lab PC, use the following instructions: [Accessing Jupyter](https://github.com/cooperrc/sensors_and_data/blob/master/Access_Jupyter.pdf)

 ## Submitting Lab Reports